 Although taking dietary supplements during fasting periods is not always necessary, creatine and protein may play a role in maintaining muscle mass - just be sure to take them during the feeding periods of your intermittent fasting.

-As for fat burners, look for those that contain HMB, a metabolite of leucine, which can protect muscle tissue and reduce muscle degradation, aid recovery and boost energy during fasted training.
+Look for fat burners that contain ingredients like HMB, a metabolite of leucine known for its ability to protect muscle tissue, reduce muscle degradation, aid recovery, and enhance energy levels during fasted training.

 Is Exercising On an Empty Stomach Good For You?

 Combining fasted training with the right kind of fat burner can be a fat loss jackpot, but it really depends on the type of workouts you're doing and the goal you are after.

 For example, intense exercise in a fasted state can lead to muscle degradation because your system breaks down amino acids to preserve sufficient blood glucose levels, which can lead to an increase in stress hormone and a depressed immune system.

 So, fueling up before high-intensity sessions longer than 90 minutes is a good idea if you want to avoid spending all of your energy midways through your session.

 As for weight and strength training, "lifting weights while fasting is not recommended, especially during heavy lifting sessions or if your goal is to build muscle.
 For best results, lift weights during the window of time that you're eating"

 So, yes, feel free to hit the gym on an empty stomach, but keep your activity light to moderate and don't forget to supplement.